 Access to emergency services

-The Telecom Act makes a distinction between two types of emergency services:
+The Electronic Communications Act (Act of 13 June 2005 on electronic communications) makes a distinction between the following two types of emergency services:

 - the emergency medical service (100 and 112);

 - Emergency services providing remote assistance, including:

 - the centres for suicide prevention (0800 32 123, 02 649 95 55 and 1813);

 - the Teleonthaal/Téléaccueil centres (106, 107 and 108);

 - the children telephone services (102, 103 and 104);